 We are excited to be part of your academic journey this fall!
-We have prepared this guide to help you navigate through academic expectations and policies at the Council on International Educational Exchange, as well as to help make sure you are preparing for the academic transition to Northeastern in the spring.
+We have prepared this guide to help you navigate academic expectations and policies at the Council on International Educational Exchange's Lisbon center and prepare you for your transition to studying at Northeastern in Boston this spring.